davidmalcolm/gcc-python-plugin/docs/basics.rst

-If an exception occurs during a callback, and isn't handled by a try/except before returning into the plugin, the plugin prints the traceback to stderr and treats it as a fatal error, terminating the compile:
+If an exception occurs during a callback, and isn't handled by a try/except before returning into the plugin, the plugin prints the traceback to stderr and treats it as an error:

 .. code-block:: pytb

+  /home/david/test.c: In function ‘main’:
-  Traceback (most recent call last):
+  /home/david/test.c:28:1: error: Unhandled Python exception raised within callback Traceback (most recent call last):
     File "test.py", line 38, in my_pass_execution_callback
       dot = gccutils.tree_to_dot(fun)
-  NameError: global name 'gccutils' is not defined /home/david/test.c: In function ‘main’:
+  NameError: global name 'gccutils' is not defined
-  /home/david/test.c:28:1: fatal error: Unhandled Python exception raised within callback compilation terminated.
-  The bug is not reproducible, so it is likely a hardware or OS problem.

-(Obviously the error message above could be improved: the final line is incorrect and misleading)

 Currently useful callback events
 --------------------------------